deanebarker/content-cloud-response-providers/README.md

 There is no need to know or care what the type of resource is (HTML file, image, etc.).
 The response is formed solely from the bytes, and the `ContentType` is generated from the requested path (see below).

+### FileSystemResourceProvider

+This implementation appends the translated path onto a file system path stored on the `FileSystemResourceProvider` content object itself.
+It reads the resulting path from the server's file system.

+### ProxyResourceProvider

+This implementation appends the translated path path onto a URL stored on the `ProxyResourceProvider` content object itself.
+It makes an HTTP GET request and returns the resulting bytes.

 ## MIME/Content Type Determination

 After path translation, there should always be a file extension.
-I delegate MIME determination to the `FileExtensionContentTypeProvider` (this is handled in `IMimeTypeManager` if you want to customize it).
+MIME determination is delegated to the `FileExtensionContentTypeProvider` (this is handled in `IMimeTypeManager` if you want to customize it).

 Based on the MIME type, I have some logic to determine if the resource contents are text or not (so I know whether to return a `ContentResult` or `FileContentResult`).
 The logic is: